Riblja Čorba: Early 1980s: Nationwide popularity, Zagreb Ice Hall incident, political scandals

 The band promoted the album on a large Yugoslav tour, with 59 concerts.
 The beginning of the tour featured two concerts in Belgrade's Pionir Hall, with about 5,000 spectators per concert.
-The first concert was marked by an incident: the Hall's manager refused to turn of the lights in the Hall, fearing that the audience could "demolish the parquetry".
-The opening band, Papatra (which featured Miroslav Cvetković), performed under the lights switched on, but Đorđević refused to go out on the stage until the light are turned off.
+The first concert was marked by an incident: the Hall's manager refused to turn off the lights in the Hall, fearing that the audience could "demolish the parquetry".
+The opening band, Papatra (which featured Miroslav Cvetković), performed under the lights switched on, but Đorđević refused to go out on the stage until the lights were turned off.
 The efforts of the band, the Hall's management and the police to reach an agreement lasted for about an hour, and there was a danger from the angry audience's reactions, but, eventually, the management was persuaded to turn the lights off.
 At the end of June, they headlined a concert in Zagreb, which was organized by the newspaper Vjesnik and featured the most popular Yugoslav bands at the time.
 At that time, Aleksić got married so, for several concerts, he was once again replaced by Cvetković.
 During the tour, the band performed in Belgrade once again, on Kalemegdan.
 The concert featured guest appearance by Gillan bass guitarist John McCoy, who would produce the band's following album, on the cover of ZZ Top song "Tush".
 The concert featured about 10,000 spectators, and was, despite the fact that some of them got injured, praised by the press.

 In November, the band released their third studio album, Mrtva priroda (Still Life), produced by McCoy.
-Mrtva priroda was the first album which featured Bajagić's lyrics, in the song "Ja sam se ložio na tebe" ("I Had Hots for You").
+Mrtva priroda was the first album which featured Bajagić's lyrics, in the song "Ja sam se ložio na tebe" ("I Had the Hots for You").
 It also brought Riblja Čorba's first openly political song, "Na zapadu ništa novo" ("All Quiet on the Western Front").
-The album's main hits were "Volim, volim, volim, volim žene" ("I Love, Love, Love, Love Women"), "Pekar, lekar, apotekar" ("Baker, Doctor, Pharmacist"), "Ne veruj ženi koja puši Drinu bez filtera (Ostavi je)" ("Don't Trust a Woman that Smokes Non-Filter Drina (Leave Her)"), "Na zapadu ništa novo", "Neću da ispadnem životinja" ("I Don't Want to Be an Animal").
-During the first week after its release, the album was sold in more than 100,000 copies, becoming the fastest-selling Yugoslav album, with the final number of copies sold being bigger than 450,000.
+The album's main hits were "Volim, volim, volim, volim žene" ("I Love, Love, Love, Love Women"), "Pekar, lekar, apotekar" ("Baker, Doctor, Pharmacist"), "Ne veruj ženi koja puši Drinu bez filtera (Ostavi je)" ("Don't Trust a Woman that Smokes Non-Filter Drina (Leave Her)"), "Na zapadu ništa novo" and "Neću da ispadnem životinja" ("I Don't Want to Be an Animal").
+During the first week after its release, the album sold more than 100,000 copies, becoming the fastest-selling Yugoslav album, with the final number of copies sold being more than 450,000.
 Mrtva priroda confirmed the band's status as the most popular Yugoslav band.
 New Musical Express wrote about the band, stating that Riblja Čorba is "the most popular thing in Yugoslavia after Tito".